 I want you to put this all together: It's so deep, but it's so good: During your weakest moments, you sense how helpless you really are.
 You aren't strong enough, wise enough, godly enough to handle what you are going through.
 And on top of it, your body is tired, your brain is tired and distracted.
 You want to pray to God.
 You need to pray.
-But you're weak!
+But you don't know how!
 How often are you in that place?

-Beloved, this is exactly where God wants you to be!
-God hears the cries of the humble and the weak and the afflicted and the brokenhearted.
-You aren't ready to pray to God until you acknowledge your insufficiency and your utter dependence on God!
+➤ Beloved, this is exactly where God wants you to be!
+God hears the cries of the humble and the weak; the afflicted and the brokenhearted.
 And this when the Holy Spirit comes alongside you to bear your burdens to God!
 He doesn't criticize you or judge you - He helps you!

-So the way I understand this text, as you groan to God in your weakness, seeking His will, but not knowing what it is - it's the Spirit who is producing those groanings, and He is groaning along with you, but while you are groaning in ignorance, He is groaning according to the will of God!
+So as you groan to God in your weakness, seeking His will, but not knowing what it is - the Spirit is groaning along with you, but while you are groaning in ignorance, He is groaning according to the will of God!
 He carries these intercessions to the Father so that - are you ready?
 Your prayers ascend to heaven as God praying to God according to the will of God.
 Wow!

 The point here isn't whether we are groaning with words or without words - remember how Hannah prayed in the tabernacle but her lips weren't moving?
-The point is that when all we can do is stutter and stammer or just lift up our hands in silence, the Holy Spirit of God is there for us, groaning with us and interceding for us.
-And He joins together our weakness with Christ's strength!
-Our emptiness with His fullness.
+When all we can do is stutter and stammer or just lift up our hands in silence, the Holy Spirit of God is there for us, groaning with us and interceding for us

+- isn't that what it says?
+He replaces our weakness with His strength, and our emptiness with His fullness.
 Oh, don't you love the Holy Spirit?